george24601/notes/devOps/k8s/concepts.md

 The DNS server watches the Kubernetes API for new Services and creates a set of DNS records for each Kubernetes also supports DNS SRV (service) records for named ports.
 If the "my-service.my-ns" Service has a port named "http" with protocol TCP, you can do a DNS SRV query for "_http._tcp.my-service.my-ns" to discover the port number for "http"

+When you create a Service, it creates a corresponding DNS entry.
+This entry is of the form <service-name>.<namespace-name>.svc.cluster.local, which means that if a container just uses <service-name>, it will resolve to the service which is local to a namespace.

+#Ingress

+An API object that manages external access to the services in a cluster, typically HTTP.

+Edge router: A router that enforces the firewall policy for your cluster.
+This could be a gateway managed by a cloud provider or a physical piece of hardware.